JnRmml/node_info_sec/README.md

-# Secure Real Time Multiplayer Game
+# FCC Information security projects: stock-price-checker

 One solution to FCC information security Challenge about a Stockchecker.